 Rectified 2D/3D product

 As a product for the archive, rectified 2D (all except IFUs) or 3D (IFUs) products are created using the attached WCS information.
-These rectified 2D/3D product are not used in the pipeline itself, and are created as they are useful for visual browsing of the data.
+These rectified 2D/3D products are not used in the pipeline itself and are created as they are useful for visual browsing of the data.

 The MSA shutters are not completely dark allowing a small amount of light to leak through causing an imprint.
 When there is a dedicated imprint exposure taken (all MSA shutters closed and IFU closed), this will be subtracted from the target exposure.